DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - Input jacks: 16 (V/OCT, GATE, VELocity, AFTertouch, PB/pitch wheel, MW/modulation wheel, RETRIGger, VOICE, CV1 to CV8).
 - Frequency response: from 27.5Hz (DX7 A-1 / international A0), to 8372.018Hz (DX7 C8 / international C9).
 - Band-limiting: up to Nyquist frequency (half of sample rate).
-- DAC resolution: 24-bit high-resolution DAC (original 12-bit DAC will be implemented later).
-- Operational sample rate: recommended 44100Hz/48000Hz, or higher.
 - Output jacks: 9 (MASTER output, OP1, OP2, OP3, OP4, OP5, OP6, P.EG, LFO).
 - Output voltage ranges: -5V to +5V (10V peak-to-peak).
 - Stereo: none (all outputs are mono, but polyphonic).
 - Polyphonic outputs: yes (up to 16 channels).
+- Operational sample rate: recommended 44100Hz/48000Hz, or higher.
+- DAC resolution: 24-bit high-resolution DAC (original 12-bit DAC will be implemented in future release).
 - Banks: 4 (named INT, CART1/C1, CART2/C2, CART3/C3), each holds 32 voices.
 - Voices: 32 per bank, all are fully customizable (can be imported/exported from/to VMEM SysEx file, or loaded/saved from/to .6opdx binary file).
 - Individual voice can be exported/imported to/from VCED SysEx file.